-We found that the species-by-trait matrix (16,044 species for 2,764 traits) was only 1.4% filled, with most traits measured on very few species.
+We found that the species-by-trait matrix (2,764 traits for 14,539 species) was only 1.5% complete, with most traits measured for very few species.
 Only ten traits were available for more than 50% of all alien plants.
-Four percent of the species had not a single trait measured, while 27% of species had data for the three key plant traits of leaf mass per area, seed mass, and plant height.
-We observed a strong latitudinal gradient in trait knowledge with areas in the Tropics showing lower trait knowledge than higher latitudes.
-Growth form, range size, and invasion status were the strongest predictors of trait knowledge.
+Four percent of the species lacked all trait data, while 27% of species had data for the three key plant traits: leaf mass per area, seed mass, and plant height.
+We observed a strong latitudinal gradient in trait knowledge, with tropical regions showing lower trait knowledge than higher latitudes, particularly in the Northern hemisphere.
+Growth form, range size, and invasion status were the strongest predictors of trait knowledge, with widespread, invasive tree species being better recorded than other alien species.